Erika no longer a tropical storm, loses steam over Cuba

 Dominica's prime minister, Roosevelt Skerrit described the loss of life and economic damage as "monumental", with some communities cut off on the small, mountainous island with a population of about 72,000.

-(Reporting by David Adams in Miami and Peter Granitz in Port-au-Prince; Editing by Raissa Kasolowsky and Richard Borsuk)
+(Reporting by David Adams in Miami and Peter Granitz in Port-au-Prince; Editing by Raissa Kasolowsky)